Ayngaran (film)

 Ayngaran is a 2022 Indian Tamil-language action drama film written and directed by Ravi Arasu and produced by Common Man Presents.
 The film stars G. V. Prakash Kumar and Mahima Nambiar with a supporting cast including Kaali Venkat, Aruldoss, Aadukalam Naren and Hareesh Peradi.
 The film's music is composed by G. V. Prakash Kumar himself, with cinematography handled by Saravanan Abimanyu and editing done by Raja Mohammed.
+The film was released theatrically on 12 May 2022.
+The film opened to positive reviews from critics and became an hit at the box office.

+Plot

+A young inventor struggling to get patent for his inventions, uses his intelligence to save the public from harmful intentions of a Meat racket and a Burglar.